adap/flower/doc/source/contribute-baselines.rst

 We are aware that a few libraries are only available within the Conda environment.
 However, please make sure that your code runs as well outside of Conda to keep the usability of the Flower framework.

-Here is a checklist for your contribution:
+Here is a checklist for adding a new baseline:

 * add requirements or library to :code:`pyproject.toml` or the :code:`requirements.txt`
 * add all required code